February 17, 2017

 With more than half of all U.S. agricultural exports already going to developing countries, the fraction of the 1 percent the United States spends on global food security programs is a win-win for America.
 It saves millions of lives, empowers impoverished children, and help build new markets for America’s agricultural products.

-Images: MCC, Feed the Future.
+Images: USAID, Feed the Future.